 Karakia may be part of daily ritual to bless whatever the new day brings or to give thanks for blessings received at the close of each day.

-In ancient times, all people used some form of karakia both in their daily lives and on special occasions.
-No matter your ranking in a traditional Māori society, whether you were mokopuna or kaumātua, layman or tohunga, you would have known a number of karakia for use in differing situations.
+In ancient times, all people used some form of karakia in their daily lives and on special occasions.
+No matter your ranking in a traditional Māori society, whether you were mokopuna or kaumātua, layman or tohunga, you would have known a number of karakia to use in different situations.